Zeb152/prop-logic-validity/README.md

 pip install pandas
 ```

+## Quick Personal Usage
+If you would just like the script to use, just go to the one file (other than the ReadMe) and either download that or copy it into an IDE.
+If you have installed all the correct libraries, everything should work properly.

 ## Operations

 There are fives types of symbols in propositional logic that are important to know in this program.